 Beekeeping Taster Sessions

-Surrey Docks Farm offer’s Beekeeping Taster Sessions from June-August, the next workshops will be in 2021.
+Surrey Docks Farm offer’s Beekeeping Taster Sessions in the Summer, the next workshops will be in August 2022.
 These sessions are adults who are interested in beekeeping and who would like to learn a little more.

 These workshops are led by Danyal Conn our beekeeper.
 Danyal started keeping bees in 2010.
 An initial fascination with bees soon became and obsession which then went on to include social insects, pollinating insects and eventually all insects.
 Over the years he has taught parts of the introductory beekeeping course and practical beekeeping training and mentoring for his local beekeepers associations.
 In 2016 he started working in a bee research lab at Queen Mary University of London and since 2019 he has been involved in maintaining the hives at Surrey Docks Farm.